bebhuvan/rabbit-holes/src/content/posts/2025-09-03-what-is-artificial-intelligence-ai.md

 ---
 Benedict Evans is one of the most thoughtful writers on technology.
 Whenever I listen to him, I end up feeling embarrassed, because I keep thinking: why can’t I think like that? 😬

-Unlike many other commentators, Ben has a very practical and sanguine view of AI.
+Unlike many other commentators, Ben has a very practical and measured view of AI.
 One thing I love is how he goes about defining what AI actually is in the first place:

 > So, I was asked to come and explain AI again at SuperAI.
 I always think a good place to start if we want to understand this is to ask, "Well, what is it that we mean when we say AI?"
 >